I stumbled upon “Ja!” on Pinterest over the weekend. The bright colors and striking shadow drew me in. I decided to code it out with a Sass function.

-I started out by using relative units because a 1px increment will result in the smoothest shadow.
+I started out by using relative units because an 1px increment will result in the smoothest shadow.
 I wanted the project to scale proportionately based on

 font-size, so I shifted the values to allow for ems.

-Below, I blew up the project to demonstrate the difference between the two units.
-The left is built in pixels and the right in ems.
+Below, I blew up the project to show the difference between the two units.
+The left uses pixels and the right uses ems.

 While the ems are less smooth, it will generate significantly less code than pixels.